-To Support your Teaching:To support student learning, the Engineering Library can
+To Support your Teaching:To support student learning, the Physical Science Libraries can

 - Make presentations to your classes about information resources and strategies that can help them complete course assignments, senior design projects, etc.

 - Create web-based resource pages to assist with research and completion of assignments.

 - Incorporate information literacy and lifelong learning competencies into your course and assignments.

 - Guide students on how to find peer-reviewed research results, and evaluate information.

 - Offer discipline-specific orientations to new graduate students; Monthly seminar series Opportuni-Tea!

 - Offer Workshops targeted to the Penn sci-tech researcher